myhro/docs-content/content/reference/registry.md

 * During build time, using the `docker build` command with the `-t` or `--tag` flag
 * After building, using the `docker tag` command

 Naming the image _during build time_ saves you an extra step but also requires you to plan ahead.
-When in the directory containg the `Dockerfile` for your `exampleimage` image, any of the following commands would create a named image:
+When in the directory containing the `Dockerfile` for your `exampleimage` image, any of the following commands would create a named image:

 ```nohighlight
 $ docker build -t registry.giantswarm.io/acmecorp/exampleimage .